Class Agnostic Instance-level Descriptor for Visual Instance Search: Experiment

 \subsection{Experiment Setup}

-The effectiveness of the proposed instance-level feature CLAID is evaluated on three benchmarks for instance search.
-They are \textit{Instance-160}, \textit{Instance-335}\footnote{https://drive.google.com/file/d/1ZxVUO3uInFqiFzXfuokQxalwMl1fEDgN\\/view?usp=drive\_link} and \textit{INSTRE}~\cite{instre}. \textit{Instance-160} contains \textit{160} queries and \textit{11,885} reference images. \textit{Instance-335} is an augmented dataset of \textit{Instance-160} with data collected from the GOT-10K~\cite{GOT-10K}, Youtube BoundingBoxes~\cite{youtube}, and LaSOT~\cite{lasot} datasets.
-There are \textit{335} instance queries and \textit{40,914} reference images.
-For \textit{INSTRE} dataset, there are \textit{1,250} queries and \textit{27,293} reference images.
-Compared to \textit{Instance-160} and \textit{Instance-335}, \textit{INSTRE} is rich of background variations and covers a wide range of object categories.
-In particular, there are \textit{250} queries containing multiple instances.
-In order to verify the performance of CLAID in the multiple instance search task, the performance on this subset of queries (given as \textit{INSTRE-M}) is further studied in the paper.
+The effectiveness of the proposed method CLAID is evaluated on both single instance search, multi-instance search, as well as image retrieval tasks.
+Three popular benchmarks in instance search are adopted.
+They are \textit{Instance-160}, \textit{Instance-335}\footnote{https://drive.google.com/file/d/1ZxVUO3uInFqiFzXfuokQxalwMl1fEDgN\\/view?usp=drive\_link} and \textit{INSTRE}~\cite{instre}. \textit{Instance-335} is an augmented dataset of \textit{Instance-160} with data collected from the GOT-10K~\cite{GOT-10K}, Youtube BoundingBoxes~\cite{youtube}, and LaSOT~\cite{lasot} datasets.
+In \textit{INSTRE}, there are \textit{250} queries containing multiple instances.
+In order to verify the performance of CLAID in the multiple instance search task, the performance on this subset of queries (given as \textit{INSTRE-M}) is further studied.
+In the image retrieval task, Holidays, Oxford5K, and Paris6K are adopted.
+The major information about these datasets are summarized in Tab.~\ref{tab:datasets}.
 The search quality is measured by mAP.
-Specifically, mAP-50, mAP-100, and mAP-all are reported for our method and state-of-the-art methods considered in the comparison.
-In addition, we also reported the instance localization accuracy on three datasets, which is measured by the commonly used Intersection Over Union (IoU).
+Specifically, mAP-50, mAP-100, and mAP-all are reported for instance search. mAP-all is reported for the image retrieval task.

+In addition, we also report the instance localization accuracy on three datasets, which is measured by the commonly used Intersection Over Union (IoU).
 In order to study the exhaustiveness of our detector in discovering the latent instance regions in one image, we test it as an unsupervised object detection method.
-We study the recall of the correct localizations on \textit{COCO} validation dataset~\cite{mscoco} in comparison to state-of-the-art methods CutLER~\cite{cutclr}, TokenCut~\cite{tokencut}, and Deep Spectral~\cite{deepspectral}.
+We study the recall of the correct localizations on \textit{COCO} 2017 validation dataset with stuff and instance annotations~\cite{mscoco} in comparison to state-of-the-art methods CutLER~\cite{cutclr}, TokenCut~\cite{tokencut}, Deep Spectral~\cite{deepspectral}, and VoteCut~\cite{cvpr24:cuvler}.